Maison Dieu, Dover: Dissolution in 1534

 When the Master and Brethren of the Hall signed an oath accepting Henry VIII's Act of Supremacy, declaring him the Head of the Church of England, in 1534, the institution's religious role ended.
-Ten years later, the building was surrendered to the Crown and (with its nearby subsidiary St Edmund's Chapel) was utilized by the navy and army, as a supplies base, until 1830.
+Ten years later, the building was surrendered to the Crown, together with its nearby subsidiary, St Edmund's Chapel.
+Between 1544 and 1831 the Maison Dieu served as a victualling store for naval vessels anchored nearby in the Downs.